Epik: Notable clients

 Epik describes itself as a protector of free speech, and its past CEO Rob Monster defended its decisions to host extremist content as being a part of Epik's commitment to "welcome all views, without bias or preference".
 Monster had said he was repudiating "cancel culture" and Big Tech.
 In February 2021, Michael Edison Hayden of the SPLC said that although hate speech can be found throughout the internet, including on mainstream social networks like Facebook and Twitter, "The difference is there are people with terroristic ambitions plotting out in the open, producing propaganda that they seek to use to kind of encourage violence.
 And those are the kind of websites Rob Monster is willing to pick up."

-In September 2025, following the murder of right-wing podcaster Charlie Kirk, Epik LLC confirmed it took down a doxing site that published personal information of people who allegedly celebrated the commentator’s death.
-In a statement to Salon.com, Epik said the domain was registered using false information and resulted in threats of DDoS attacks that were "directly connected to the website’s activities," and that they focus on providing services to "legitimate business owners."
+In September 2025, following the murder of right-wing podcaster Charlie Kirk, Epik LLC confirmed it took down a doxing site that published personal information of people who allegedly celebrated the commentator's death.
+In a statement to Salon, Epik said the domain was registered using false information and resulted in threats of DDoS attacks that were "directly connected to the website's activities", and that they focus on providing services to "legitimate business owners".

+On March 6, 2026, Epik permanently suspended two domains associated with the text forum 5channel due to content related to animal cruelty that violated Epik's terms of service.
+They will not be eligible for transfer, according to the sites' owner, Jim Watkins.
+Watkins took to social media to announce the suspension stating other domains under his control, including 8kun.net, were likely going to be affected.
+According to an email from Epik that Watkins shared, on the site, all of Watkin's accounts were suspended, and the remaining domains were to be transferred away from Epik by March 9 due to failure to moderate content.